trinity-tech-io/feeds-manual/Feeds_Manual_en.md

    <img src="Image/en/feedsbind-10.jpg" width=180 height=350>

-8. Click the "Issue credentials" button, enter the name,description,and ELA Address of the FeedSource in the pop-up box, click "Confirm!", and click "Accept" on the redirected request,sign the Credential interface, and then the credential will be issued successfully.
+8. Click the "Issue credentials" button, enter the name,description,and ELA Address of the FeedSource in the pop-up box, click "Confirm", and click "Accept" on the redirected request,sign the Credential interface, and then the credential will be issued successfully.

    <figure>
    <img src="Image/en/feedsbind-11.jpg" width=180 height=350>